-What makes for a great student bar?
-Cheap drinks of course.
-But while plenty of inexpensive drinking joints scatter around Budapest, the places below stand out from the pack thanks to their lively atmospheres and college-age crowds.
-Located near the city's main universities, they’re at their best during the academic year (September to June).
-If you're looking for local bars with older patrons, check out this list too.
+What makes a great student bar?
+Cheap drinks, of course.
+But while plenty of inexpensive drinking joints scatter around Budapest, the places below stand out from the pack thanks to their lively atmosphere and college-age crowds.
+Located near the city's main universities, they’re at their best during the school year (September to June).
+If you're looking for local bars with older patrons, check out this list, too.

 Opened in 1968, Ibolya Espresso is an iconic café and bar in Budapest's downtown.
-Ibolya is deeply anchored in Budapest's collective memory given that at least two generations of local residents have been coming here for everything from secret dates to business meetings over the past half-century.
-Ibolya's interior furnishings evoke the design items of the communist era: the Mid-century modern-inspired light fixtures feature orange plexiglass, while the chairs are topped with sticky, red faux leather upholstery..
+Ibolya is deeply anchored in Budapest's collective memory as two generations of local residents have been coming here for everything from first dates to business meetings over the past half-century.
+Ibolya's interior furnishings evoke the design items of the communist era: the Mid-century modern-inspired light fixtures feature orange plexiglass, while chairs are topped with sticky, red faux leather upholstery..

-Trapéz is a hidden college bar that students and recent graduates of the nearby Corvinus University like to frequent.
-It's a small miracle that the tiny pre-war building that houses Trapéz and which is just a stone's throw away from major tourist destinations like the Great Market Hall hasn't yet become the victim of real estate developers.
+Trapéz is a hidden college bar that students and recent graduates of the nearby Corvinus University frequent.
+It's a small miracle that the tiny pre-war building, just a stone's throw away from hotels and major tourist attractions like the Great Market Hall, hasn't yet become the victim of real estate developers.
 Let's hope it stays that way. .

-Grinzingi, which is an unpretentious downtown wine tavern, has a simple formula for success: serve cheap drinks in the center of Budapest that's otherwise teeming with overpriced, tourist-oriented places.
-But what really gives Grinzingi soul is its longevity, the variety of its patrons, and the “interior design.” .
+Grinzingi, an unpretentious downtown wine tavern, has a simple formula: serve cheap drinks in the center of Budapest that's otherwise teeming with overpriced, tourist-oriented bars.
+But what gives Grinzingi its native spirit is its longevity, the variety of its patrons, and the “interior design.” .

-Fahéj is a cute café and bar located on a quite backstreet in Budapest's downtown.
-Fahéj eschews the overly trendy vibes and tourist-oriented approach of many places in the neighborhood, relying instead on a loyal group of regulars, both young and old.
-This they do by serving low-priced drinks inside an atmospheric space that consists of two high-ceilinged rooms complete with wood flooring, bookshelves, and small round tables, all of which lend the space an intellectual air. .
+Fahéj is a cute café and bar on a quite backstreet in Budapest's downtown.
+Fahéj eschews the trendy vibes and the tourist-targeting approach of many other places in the neighborhood, relying instead on a loyal group of regulars, both young and old.
+This they do by serving low-priced drinks inside an atmospheric space that features two high-ceilinged rooms with wooden floors, bookshelves, and small round tables. .

-It’s easy to miss Altair, which is a homey, below-ground teahouse on a sleepy side street in Budapest's Palace Quarter, but you shouldn't.
-Defying space limitations, they've squeezed three levels of tiny nooks and crannies in here that are separated from one another by curtains, pillows, and wooden beams..
+It’s easy to miss Altair, a homey, below-ground teahouse on a sleepy side street in Budapest's Palace Quarter, but you shouldn't.
+Defying space limitations, they've squeezed myriad tiny nooks and crannies that are separated from one another by curtains, pillows, and wooden beams..